icopy-site/awesome/docs/awesome/awesome-android.md

 ### Flutter
 - [Flutter](https://flutter.io/) - Google's mobile app SDK for high-quality native interfaces for Android and iOS in very quick time.

 # Performance
 - [awesome-android-performance](https://github.com/Juude/awesome-android-performance) - A list of awesome Android tutorials, videos and tools for performance optimization.

+# Other Awesome Lists
+Other amazingly awesome lists can be found in the [awesome-awesomeness](https://github.com/bayandin/awesome-awesomeness) list.

+## Contributing

+Your contributions are always welcome!
+Please read the [contribution guidelines](https://github.com/JStumpp/awesome-android/blob/master/contributing.md) first.utter](https://flutter.io/) - Google's mobile app SDK for high-quality native interfaces for Android and iOS in very quick time.

+# Performance
+- [awesome-android-performance](https://github.com/Juude/awesome-android-performance) - A list of awesome Android tutorials, videos and tools for performance optimization.